 Our Mission Statement

-We are a diverse community.
-Members include those who are Jewishly disaffected, unaffiliated, and committed; religiously observant and not; LGBTQ and straight; singles, couples, and families; interfaith couples and families; artists and musicians; cycling activists; children of all ages through older adults; and those who identify in many other ways.
+We are a diverse community and actively welcome participants of all ages; religious, racial, and ethnic backgrounds; sexual orientations; gender identities; and approaches to Jewish practice.
+Makom Members include those who are Jewishly disaffected, unaffiliated, and committed; religiously observant and more liberal; singles, couples, and families; interfaith couples and families; children of all ages through older adults; and those who identify in many other ways.

 You’re invited to join our community and get involved.